Watch our Press Conference

 Human milk is essential for the well being and health of all infants, but it is especially necessary for infants born prematurely or ill.
 For medically fragile infants, an all human milk diet provides unparalleled protection against severely life-threatening complications that can lead to lengthy hospital stays, multiple procedures, readmissions, life-long disability, or death.

-Owen's Law and the Protect Sick Babies bill would cover medically prescribed PDHM for inpatient and outpatient infants who have serious health conditions such as:
+Owen's Law will require medical assistance coverage for medically necessary donor milk for infants in inpatient and outpatient settings who have serious health conditions such as:

 In a retrospective study of 140 infants with small bowel atresia or gastroschisis, those receiving PDHM to supplement mother's own milk had a shorter hospital stay (25 vs. 35 days) and less central line (used for TPN) days (20 vs. 28 days) in comparison to infants that were supplemented with formula.